Maintenance Break: May 19 - June 6 2023 - Resolable Colorado made sneakers - Since 2014

 A wide toe box (left) vs. the traditional toe box (right)

 Many people can feel that there is something their feet don’t like with the tapered toes of most shoes.
 Everyone knows that uncomfortable feeling of being in a shoe that is too tight.
-When our feet are squished, we make adjustments even when we can’t pin down the problem.
+When our feet are squished, we adjust even when we can’t pinpoint the problem.
 Maybe we try a shoe size larger or look for a wide shoe.
-Women will sometimes turn to men’s shoes that are constructed a bit wider for relief.
+Women sometimes turn to men’s shoes that are constructed a bit wider for relief.

-For many of us, that feeling may not be telling us that our sizing is wrong, but rather our toes are telling us they are unhappy.
+For many of us, that feeling may tell us that our sizing is wrong, but rather, our toes tell us they are unhappy.

 When toe-scrunching shoes are all we know, it can be hard to think that something more comfortable exists.
-Wide shoes offer more room throughout the entire shoe.
-Shoes with a wide toe box, however, provide that room at what is usually the widest part of the foot: the toes.
-After spending so much time in shoes with tapered toes, experiencing footwear that gives toes room to breathe can be a breath of fresh air.
-For many of us, that extra wiggle room is exactly what our feet have been wanting without us even knowing it.
+Wide shoes, classified as EE, offer more room throughout the shoe, and, it is the difference between wide-toe-box shoes for women and men.
+Shoes with a wide-toe-box, however, provide that room at what is usually the widest part of the foot: the toes.
+After spending so much time in shoes with tapered toes, experiencing footwear that gives toes room to breathe can be fresh air.
+For many of us, that extra wiggle room is precisely what our feet have wanted without us knowing it.

 Wide feet love wide toe box shoes so they can feel like themselves